Foraminiferatrv/obsidian/JS/1. Functions/this.md

 - In an [[Events|event]], `this` refers to the **element** that received the event.
 - Methods like `call()`, `apply()`, and `bind()` can refer `this` to **any object**.

-In most cases, the value of `this` is determined by how a function is called (runtime [[Terms#Binding|binding]]).
+In most cases, the value of `this` is determined by how a function is called (runtime [[Binding|binding]]).
 It can't be set by assignment during execution, and it may be different each time the function is called.

 The [[bind()]]  method can set the value of a function's this regardless of how it's called, and arrow functions don't provide their own this binding (it retains the this value of the enclosing lexical context).